mxstbr/micro-github/README.md

 npm run dev
 ```

-The server will then be listening at `localhost:3000`, so set the authorization callback URL of your dev application on GitHub to that.
+The server will then be listening at `localhost:3000`, so set the authorization callback URL of your dev application on GitHub to `http://localhost:3000/callback`.

 ## Updating